akashbhalotia/College/OOPJ/Assignments/Assignment-1/Written.md

     Finalize is used to perform clean up processing just before object is garbage collected.
 ```

-**4) What do you mean by singleton class and factory method.
+**4) What do you mean by singleton class and factory method?
 Exaplain with suitable examples.**
 ```
     A singleton class is a class that can have only one object at a time.
 This is useful when exactly one object is needed to coordinate actions across the system.